-(3) No chlorine shall be discharged in detectable amounts.
-The discharge of total residual chlorine shall not be greater than the non-detect level of less than 0.1mg/L.
+21 No chlorine shall be discharged in detectable amounts.
+The discharge of total residual chlorine shall not be greater than the non-detect level of less than 0.1 mg/L.

-^{} A grab sample be taken for Total Residual Chlorine which shall be sampled at the start of the discharge.
+22 The grab sample for Total Residual Chlorine must be taken at the start of the discharge.

-Section G. Effluent Limitations and Monitoring Requirements - Third High Reservoir (Outfall 009)
+Section H. Outfall 009 Effluent Limitations and Monitoring Requirements - Mill Creek

-During the period beginning with the effective date and lasting through the expiration date of this permit, the permittee is authorized to discharge from 009 to Mill Creek.
+During the period beginning with the effective date and lasting through the expiration date of this permit, the permittee is authorized to discharge from Outfall 009 to Mill Creek.
 Mill Creek is a tributary to Little Falls Branch.
+Outfall 009 is an intermittent discharge.
 Discharge from Outfall 009 is dechlorinated potable water from the Third High Reservoir.